 Included in your policy:

 Helps pay the costs of repairs or replacement of your contents.
-Plus, it covers some living expenses if you have to temporarily move out
+Plus, it covers some additional living expenses if you have to temporarily move out

 We'll help you cover the cost of damages if someone is accidentally injured at your condo or you unintentionally cause injury to someone (at home